jfreed-dev/terraform-provider-turingpi/docs/index.md

 - `username` - (Required) BMC username.
 Can also be set via `TURINGPI_USERNAME` environment variable.
 - `password` - (Required) BMC password.
 Can also be set via `TURINGPI_PASSWORD` environment variable.
 - `endpoint` - (Optional) BMC API endpoint URL.
 Defaults to `https://turingpi.local`.
 Can also be set via `TURINGPI_ENDPOINT` environment variable.
+- `insecure` - (Optional) Skip TLS certificate verification.
+Useful for self-signed or expired certificates.
+Defaults to `false`.
+Can also be set via `TURINGPI_INSECURE` environment variable.

 ### Using Environment Variables